Clinical Trials Reporting Program

-CTRP is a comprehensive database of information on all NCI-supported interventional clinical trials open to accrual as of January 1, 2009.
-This database helps identify gaps and duplicate studies in clinical research, facilitates clinical trial prioritization, and standardizes trial data capture and sharing.
+NCI's Clinical Trials Reporting Program maintains a comprehensive database of information on all NCI-supported interventional clinical trials open to accrual as of January 1, 2009.
+This database, also referred to as CTRP, helps identify gaps and duplicate studies in clinical research, facilitates clinical trial prioritization, and standardizes trial data capture and sharing.

 Key benefits of CTRP include:

 - Consistent terminology and coding to optimize search and retrieval of cancer trials information

 - Standardized person and organization data elements